Beyond Bank Credit Cards

 Beyond Bank

 Looking for an alternative to traditional banks?
-Beyond Bank could be that alternative.
-Beyond Bank sets itself apart from traditional banks and financial providers.
+Beyond Bank could be that option.
+It sets itself apart from conventional banks and financial providers.
 How do we know?
-Well, for one thing, its tagline is ‘the other way to bank’.
+For one, its tagline is “the other way to bank.”

-How exactly does it set itself apart then?
-The big difference between Beyond Bank and say, the Big Four, is that Beyond Bank is customer owned.
-The Big Four banks have shareholders and investors to answer to.
-They have to create larger profits to keep those shareholders and investors happy.
+So, how does it stand out?
+The key difference between Beyond Bank and, say, the Big Four is that Beyond Bank is customer-owned.
+The Big Four banks have shareholders and investors to satisfy, which means they must generate large profits to keep them happy.

-Beyond Bank, on the other hand, is able to reinvest its profits, which in turn, benefits its customers.
-Like many other customer owned financial institutions, Beyond Bank can offer more competitive rates, and prides itself on its superior service and work in the community.
+Beyond Bank, on the other hand, reinvests its profits to benefit its customers.
+Like many other customer-owned financial institutions, it can offer more competitive rates and prides itself on delivering superior service and supporting community initiatives.

 Comparing Credit Cards

-Before looking into the various credit cards on offer, first things first.
-Let’s look at the different types of credit card - and who they are best for.
-Here’s a rundown:
+Before diving into the various credit cards on offer, let’s start with the basics.
+Here’s a rundown of the main types of credit cards—and who they work best for:

 Low Rate Credit Cards

-A low rate credit card charges a low rate of interest on purchases (and sometimes on cash advances too).
-This type of card works best for cardholders who want to save money on the balance they carry over each month.
-With few features on offer, these can be great no fuss credit cards as well.
+A low rate credit card charges a lower interest rate on purchases (and sometimes on cash advances as well).
+This type of card is ideal for cardholders who carry a balance from month to month and want to save on interest.
+With fewer features included, these cards also make great no-fuss options.

 Low Annual Fee Credit Cards

-Another money-saver, the low annual fee credit card charges a low annual fee.
-This type of card is perfect for cardholders who don’t want to spend a lot on fees.
-It can also work well as an emergency card, for cardholders who don’t use their card too often.
-Although, if this is the case, a no annual fee card could work better.
+Another money-saver, the low annual fee card charges only a small yearly fee.
+It’s perfect for cardholders who don’t want to spend much on fees, or for those who use their card infrequently and keep it mainly for emergencies.
+In those cases, a no annual fee card could be an even better choice.

 Rewards Credit Cards